 "We all feel touched by this horrible catastrophe."

 - '150 victims' -

 Mourners began leaving flowers and lit candles on the stairways leading to the cathedral, and outside the city's main railway station nearby.

-A bouquet of a dozen white tulips left at the towering cathedral had a card bearing the message, "Depression is incalculable," referring to Lubitz's illness.
+A bouquet of a dozen white tulips left at the foot of the towering cathedral had a card bearing the message, "Depression is incalculable," referring to co-pilot Andreas Lubitz who medical records show had a history of the illness.

-A white flag emblazoned with a black cross hung outside the cathedral, while in front of the altar 150 candles were set up, one for each of those killed.
+A white flag bearing a black cross hung outside the cathedral, while in front of the altar 150 candles were set up, one for each of those killed.

-Woelki urged compassion for all the dead, including Lubitz.
+Cologne Cardinal Rainer Woelki insisted on compassion for all the dead, including Lubitz.